kubeedge/kubeedge/docs/modules/devicetwin.md

   <img src="../images/devicetwin/devicetwin-update.png">

 **dealTwinGet**: dealTwinGet() provides the device twin  information for a particular device.
-The edgehub component  receives the message that arrives on the subscribed twin get topic through the
+The eventbus component  receives the message that arrives on the subscribed twin get topic.
-                                               eventbus component.
-The edgehub component forwards the message to devicetwin controller, which further sends the message to twin module.
+                                              and forwards the message to devicetwin controller, which further sends the message to twin module.
 The twin module gets the devicetwin related information for the particular device and sends it to the communication module, it also handles errors that arise when the device is not found or if any internal problem occurs.
-                                                The communication module sends the information to the edgehub component which further sends it to the eventbus component.
-                                                The eventbus component publishes the result on the topic specified .
+                                                The communication module sends the information to the eventbus component, which publishes the result on the topic specified .

   <img src="../images/devicetwin/devicetwin-get.png">